rabbitmq/rabbitmq-website/site/mqtt.md

 parameter, so the value `1800000` means 30 minutes.

 The `prefetch` option controls the maximum number of unacknowledged messages that will be delivered.
-This option is interpreted in the same way as the [AMQP prefetch-count](http://www.rabbitmq.com/amqp-0-9-1-reference.html#basic.qos.prefetch-count) field, so a value of `0` means "no limit".
+This option is interpreted in the same way as the [AMQP 0-9-1 prefetch-count](http://www.rabbitmq.com/amqp-0-9-1-reference.html#basic.qos.prefetch-count) field, so a value of `0` means "no limit".

 ### Custom Exchanges

 The `exchange` option determines which exchange messages from MQTT clients are published to.
 If a non-default exchange is chosen then it must be created before clients publish any messages.
-The exchange is expected to be an AMQP topic exchange.
+The exchange is expected to be a topic exchange.

+## <a id="retained"/> Retained Messages and Stores

+The plugin supports retained messages.
+Message store implementation is pluggable and the plugin ships with two implementation out of the box:

+ * ETS-based (in memory), implemented in the <code>rabbit_mqtt_retained_msg_store_ets</code> module
+ * DETS-based (on disk), implemented in the <code>rabbit_mqtt_retained_msg_store_dets</code>

+Both implementations have limitations and trade-offs.
+With the first one, maximum number of messages that can be retained is is limited by RAM.
+With the second one, there is a limit of 2 GB per vhost.
+Both are node-local (messages retained on one broker node are not replicated to other nodes in the cluster).

+These implementations are suitable for development but sometimes won't be for production needs.
+MQTT 3.1 specification does not define consistency or replication requirements for retained message stores, therefore RabbitMQ allows for custom ones to meet the consistency and availability needs of a particular environment.
+For example, stores based on [Riak](http://basho.com/riak/) and [Cassandra](http://cassandra.apache.org/) would be suitable for most production environments as those data stores provide [tunable consistency](http://docs.basho.com/riak/latest/dev/advanced/replication-properties/).

+Message stores must implement the <code>rabbit_mqtt_retained_msg_store</code> behaviour.

 ## <a id="limitations"/> Limitations